 Shape the meat mixture into a loaf and place it in the prepared pan.

 Bake in the preheated oven for 1 hour (see note).
 Carefully pour off excess grease and top with more Heinz 57 Sauce.
 Return the meatloaf to the oven to 10 to 15 minutes longer.

 Allow meatloaf to stand 5 minutes before slicing.

-Connie's Note: I only bake mine for 45 minutes and it seems fine.
-This is a very good meatloaf.
-Sometimes I put some sauce on the top before baking.
+- We only bake for 45 minutes and it seems fine.
+Sometimes we put some sauce on the top before baking.